engramic/engramic/docs/index.md

 ---

 Engramic is pre-alpha.
-It's a great time to start working with these core systems for some developers, but we have yet to complete many important features and even the core systems may not be fully tested.
+It's a great time to start working with these core systems for some developers, but we have yet to complete many important features.
 In other words, use of this code base will require some development experience and the ability to work in maturing environments.
 The flip side, is that a new community is forming and as a pioneer, you have an opportunity to get in early so that you can someday tell your friends, *I used Engramic before it was cool*.

 There is currently no support for the following:

 - There is no support for individual users.
 - There is no HTTP(s) interface at this time.
-- This is no support for documents such as PDFs.
+- There are no fallbacks if API calls fail.
 - Windows and MacOS is not being tested as part of our release process.

 These features, along with others, will be available in the near future.